2007 Rugby World Cup – Europe qualification

 2007 Rugby World Cup – European qualification was a European Nations Cup competition that decided which European teams participated in the 2007 Rugby World Cup in France.
 The group stages counted towards both qualification and the European Nations Cup.
 Hosts France and other 2003 World Cup quarter finalists England, Ireland, Scotland and Wales qualified automatically.

 Qualification process

 There were three places available for European teams, and one place in the repechage.
 The teams were ranked according to their division in the European Nations Cup, taking into account the relegations and promotions at the end of the previous competition.
 Note that for the 2004/05 season Division 1 did not count towards World Cup qualification.
 The 2005/06 season decided which round (either 4 or 5) the teams entered.
 In the group rounds, there were three points awarded for a win, two for a draw, and one for a loss.
 There were no bonus points awarded.

 Round 1

-The eight teams from divisions 3B (apart from newly relegated from 3A Hungary) and 3C (apart from Azerbaijan and Armenia) played each other in four two-legged playoffs.
+The eight teams from divisions 3B (apart from those newly relegated from 3A Hungary) and 3C (apart from Azerbaijan and Armenia) played each other in four two-legged playoffs.
 The winners entered the next round.